-"Transfer" of radioactive material, as used in this section, does not include transfer of radioactive materials to EHS-RSS for disposal.
+"Transfer" of radioactive material, as used in this section, does not include transfer of radioactive materials to the EHSD for disposal.
 "Transfer" refers to a change in custody or control of radioactive material even if there is no change in ownership.
 An example would be a transfer of C-14 from one Permit Holder at TAMU to another, or to another institution, such as UT-Austin.

-- 1. Transfers require prior EHS-RSS approval. - Transfer procedures are provided in the Radionuclide Laboratory Procedure Manual. - E. Disposal of Radioactive Materials - 1.
-No Permit Holder may dispose of radioactive materials except - a. by transfer to EHS-RSS, or - b. as specifically authorized by EHS-RSS - 2.
-All Permit Holders are hereby authorized to wash contaminated glassware, lab coats, etc. and discharge the rinse water to the sanitary sewer system.
+- 1. Transfers require prior EHSD approval. - Transfer procedures are provided in the Radionuclide Laboratory Procedure Manual.

+E. Disposal of Radioactive Materials

+- 1. No Permittee may dispose of radioactive materials except - a. by transfer to the EHSD, or - b. as specifically authorized by the EHSD - 2.
+All Permittees are hereby authorized to wash contaminated glassware, lab coats, etc. and discharge the rinse water to the sanitary sewer system.
 No radioactive materials, including those in rinse water may be discharged into any drain which is not connected to a sanitary sewer system.
-A septic tank is not a sanitary sewer. - All radioactive waste containers (carboys, bags, trash cans, etc.) shall be conspicuously marked as containing radioactive material.
+A septic tank is not a sanitary sewer. - 3.
+All radioactive waste containers (carboys, bags, trash cans, etc.) shall be conspicuously marked as containing radioactive material.
 Labels with the smallest dimension being less than 2 inches will not normally be adequate. - 4.
 Procedures for requesting waste collections, for proper segregation and packaging of radioactive wastes, and for documentation of radioactive waste disposals are provided in the Radionuclide Laboratory Procedure Manual. - 5.
-Permit holders need to arrange with EHS-RSS disposal of all radioactive waste, sources, or devices that are not in use for longer than 24 months following the last principal activity use.
-Disposal costs for radioactive material, waste, sources, or devices may be the responsibility of the Permit Holder or his/her department.
-Contact EHS-RSS for further information. - 6.
 Disposal documentation must be maintained on-file for the 1 year after final disposal for laboratories located on the TAMU campus in College Station and for the life of the permit if the lab is located at a remote site.